caricuao/demo-angular-springboot/demo/README.md

 Angular project consuming services from a springboot project with postgres database

+There is a folder called bd and there is a backup of the database called "demo"

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.